-Peginterferon Alfa-2b in Treating Younger Patients With Craniopharyngioma That is Recurrent or Cannot Be Removed By Surgery
+Peginterferon alfa-2b in Treating Younger Patients with Craniopharyngioma That is Recurrent or Cannot Be Removed by Surgery

 Basic Trial Information

-|Phase II||Biomarker/Laboratory analysis, Treatment||Active||18 months to 25 years||NCI, Other||PBTC-039|
+|Phase II||Biomarker/Laboratory analysis, Treatment||Active||18 months to 25 years||PBTC-039|

 Further Study Information

 IV.
-To compare the protocol specific disease assessment criteria to MacDonald criteria during the first year of treatment in stratum I and at the time of objective response and progressive disease in both strata.
+To compare the protocol specific disease assessment criteria to MacDonald criteria during the first year of treatment in stratum I and also at the time of objective response and progressive disease in both strata.